 7. Turnover and Absence Rate per Manager

 Managers greatly influence employee behavior and attitudes at work.
-According to Gallup research, managers account for at least 70 percent of the variance in employee engagement levels.
+According to Gallup research, 52% of employees leaving a company reported that their manager or organization could have prevented them from leaving their job.
+Empowered, inspiring managers are the best prevention against high employee turnover.
 Managers impact employee commitment to the organization, how much effort employees give to their roles, and how long they stay with a company.

 Teams that possess a higher turnover or absence rate may be experiencing problems with communication, organization of work, or leadership.
 Tracking turnover and absence rates by manager can help you pinpoint issues unique to a particular team or department.

 Overtime is a regular occurrence for certain positions, and in some cases, employees request extra overtime as a way to increase their earnings.
 However, excessive overtime increases your payroll expenses considerably.